Mobile social network

 Mobile social networking is social networking where individuals with similar interests converse and connect with one another through their mobile phone and/or tablet.
 Much like web-based social networking, mobile social networking occurs in virtual communities.

-Many web-based social networking sites, such as Facebook and Twitter, have created mobile applications to give their users instant and real-time access from anywhere they have access to the Internet.
+Many web-based social networking sites, such as Facebook and X, have created mobile applications to give their users instant and real-time access from anywhere they have access to the Internet.
 Additionally, native mobile social networks have been created to allow communities to be built around mobile functionality.

 More and more, the line between mobile and web is being blurred as mobile apps use existing social networks to create native communities and promote discovery, and web-based social networks take advantage of mobile features and accessibility.

 As mobile web evolved from proprietary mobile technologies and networks, to full mobile access to the Internet, the distinction changed to the following types: